Russia evacuates embassy in Ukraine as crisis escalates

 Finally, lawmakers gave him authority to use military force outside the country — effectively formalizing a Russian military deployment to the rebel regions.

-Putin laid out three conditions that he said were the only ways out of the crisis: He called on Kyiv to recognize Russia’s sovereignty over Crimea, the Black Sea peninsula that Moscow annexed from Ukraine in 2014, to renounce its bid to join NATO and partially demilitarize.
+Putin laid out three conditions that he said could end the standoff, urging Kyiv to recognize Russia’s sovereignty over Crimea, the Black Sea peninsula that Moscow annexed from Ukraine in 2014, to renounce its bid to join NATO and partially demilitarize.
+Ukraine long has rejected such demands.

-The first two demands had been previously rejected by Ukraine and the West as non-starters.

-“Many times I suggested to the president of Russia to sit down at the negotiating table and talk.
-This is a question of dialogue, not a question of ‘condition,’” he said after a meeting with the presidents of Poland and Lithuania.
-The Kremlin has previously brushed off such calls.

-Putin said Tuesday that he hadn't yet sent any Russian troops into Ukraine contrary to Western claims, and Donetsk separatist leader Denis Pushilin insisted Wednesday there are no Russian troops in the region even though a local council member claimed the previous day they had moved in.

 Litvinova reported from Moscow.
-Angela Charlton in Paris; Frank Jordans in Berlin; Lorne Cook in Brussels, Frank Bajak in Boston, Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.
+Angela Charlton in Paris; Frank Jordans in Berlin; Lorne Cook in Brussels, Vladimir Isachenkov in Moscow, Frank Bajak in Boston, Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine